 Diego Gómez-Venegas is a media researcher and media artist based in Berlin.
-He studies1 the processes of knowledge formation, the reconfiguration of power flows, and the constitution of collective wholes that media technologies may activate and set in motion.
+He studies the processes of knowledge formation, the reconfiguration of power flows, and the constitution of collective wholes that media technologies may activate and set in motion.

 Diego’s doctoral research was supported by a scholarship of Chile’s National Agency of Research and Development (ANID, formerly CONICYT).